 These are lightweight oils that will not weigh your hair down or make it look greasy.
 A little goes a long way so you don’t have to overuse them.

 When you’re breaking out of a gel cast, frizz can be your worst enemy!
 But luckily there are a few tips and tricks to help keep your hair looking sleek and smooth.

 Using gels with anti-humectants helps prevent the binding or absorption of water molecules.
 Anti-humectants are a fantastic way to fight frizziness by preventing the absorption of water in your hair’s proteins.

-If your gel isn’t providing enough hold, you can layer another gel on top of it.
+If your gel isn’t providing enough hold, you can layer another single gel on top of it.
 This will help to hold your style in place while still preventing frizz.

-Find gels that contain:
+Find gels that contain the following ingredients: